Banu Qurayza: Killing of the Banu Qurayza

 According to Stillman, Muhammad chose Sa'd so as not to pronounce the judgment himself, after the precedents he had set with the Banu Qaynuqa and the Banu Nadir: "Sa'd took the hint and condemned the adult males to death and the hapless women and children to slavery."
 Furthermore, Stillman infers from Abu Lubaba's gesture that Muhammad had decided the fate of the Qurayza even before their surrender.

 Ibn Ishaq describes the killing of the Banu Qurayza men as follows:

 Several accounts note Muhammad's companions as executioners, Ali and Zubayr ibn al-Awwam in particular, and that each clan of the Aws was also charged with killing a group of Qurayza men.
 Subhash Inamdar argues that this was done in order to avoid the risk of further conflicts between Muhammad and the Aws.
 According to Inamdar, Muhammad wanted to distance himself from the events and, had he been involved, he would have risked alienating some of the Aws.

 It is also reported that one woman, who had thrown a millstone from the battlements during the siege and killed one of the Muslim besiegers, was also beheaded along with the men.
 Ibn Asakir writes in his History of Damascus that the Banu Kilab, a clan of Arab clients of the Banu Qurayza, were killed alongside the Jewish tribe.

 Three boys of the clan of Hadl, who had been with Qurayza in the strongholds, slipped out before the surrender and converted to Islam.
 The son of one of them, Muhammad ibn Ka'b al-Qurazi, gained distinction as a scholar.
 One or two other men also escaped.

 The spoils of battle, including the enslaved women and children of the tribe, were divided up among the Islamic warriors that had participated in the siege and among the emigrees from Mecca (who had hitherto depended on the help of the Muslims native to Medina.

-Mohammad collected one-fifth of the booty, which was then redistributed to the Muslims in need, as was customary.
+Muhammad collected one-fifth of the booty, which was then redistributed to the Muslims in need, as was customary.
 As part of his share of the spoils, Muhammad selected one of the women, Rayhana, for himself and took her as part of his booty.
 Muhammad offered to free and marry her and according to some sources she accepted his proposal.
 She is said to have later become a Muslim.

 Some of the women and children of the Banu Qurayza who were enslaved by the Muslims were later bought by Jews, in particular the Banu Nadir.
 Peterson argues that this is because the Nadir felt responsible for the Qurayza's fate due to the role of their chieftain in the events.